-Public Relations covers a wide variety of tasks with an equally diverse range of clients.
-Surveys of NUJ members find them working in government and public affairs, education, entertainment, health, industry and commerce, trade unions and political parties, not-for-profit organisations and charities.
+Surveys of NUJ members working in public relations have found them working in government and public affairs, education, entertainment, health, industry and commerce, trade unions and political parties, not-for-profit organisations and charities.

-This area of work tends to command higher prices than most, but it also requires a more complex mix of skills and experience and, often, a far greater degree of responsibility than other sectors.
+This area of work commands higher prices than, for example, those charged by the reporters who receive press releases.
+It requires a more complex mix of skills and experience and, often, a far greater degree of responsibility than other sectors.
 Generally, while clients respect a journalistic background, in many cases they are looking for more, including specific PR experience and skill, knowledge and above all contacts in a particular sector.

 Writing articles that require extensive research should be charged for by the hour, at the consultancy rate.
-The fee for specialist copy written by an expert should include a premium of at least 10% extra.
+The fee for specialist copy written by an expert should include a premium of at least 10 per cent extra.

-Those used to handing in one draft may find that they have to agree to and quote for several sets of revisions - this is particularly true of corporate and annual report work.
-Dealing with revisions may involve not just an exchange of texts but going in to meetings: cynics would say that meetings are what the kind of person who engage freelances to do PR produce.
+Those who have been used to handing in one draft may find that they have to agree to and quote for several sets of revisions.
+This is particularly true of corporate and annual report work.
+Dealing with revisions may involve not just an exchange of texts but going in to meetings: cynics would say that meetings are what the kind of person who engages freelances to do PR produces - meetings are their "deliverable".